 Table of contents

-If your nose runs and your eyes water or you start sneezing and wheezing after petting or playing with a cat, you likely have a cat allergy.
-Cats produce multiple allergens found on their fur and skin and in their saliva.
 The majority of people with cat allergies are actually allergic to the protein Fel d 1, which is contained in cat saliva.
-When a cat licks their fur and that saliva dries and becomes airborne, you breathe it in and experience a reaction.
+When a cat licks their fur, and that saliva dries and becomes airborne, you breathe it in and experience a reaction.

 While there are a few cats that are known to be much less irritating for people with allergies, there is no such thing as a completely hypoallergenic cat.

-All cats produce the Fel d 1 protein that contributes to allergic reactions in people.
-However, some cats produce and shed less of this protein than others.
-Additionally, veterinarian Dr. Tarina Anthony notes that female cats tend to produce less Fel d 1 than males, and neutered males less than intact males.
-So, when you hear a cat referred to as “hypoallergenic,” they are in reality only “allergy-friendly” and may be slightly less unpleasant for allergy sufferers to be around.
+Additionally, it is important to note that female cats tend to produce less Fel d 1 than males and neutered males less than intact males.
+So, when you hear a cat referred to as “hypoallergenic,” they are only “allergy-friendly” and may be slightly less unpleasant for allergy sufferers to be around.

 Here are some cat breeds that are low-allergen and low-shedding that could be a great fit for people with allergies.